bitcointranscripts/bitcointranscripts/adopting-bitcoin/2022/how-to-get-started-contributing-sustainably-to-bitcoin-core.md

 Definitely follow the IRC discussions in whatever project that you're working on.
 There are IRC channels for lnd, c-lightning, Lightning Protocol Development, Bitcoin Core Dev.
-All the projects, Join Market, they all have IRC channels.
+All the projects, JoinMarket, they all have IRC channels.

 ## Specialization vs Generalization